michellekamp/Predictors-of-Self-reported-SSRI-response/README.md

 # Predictors-of-Self-reported-SSRI-response
-This branch contains the code related to the derivation and assocaition testing of sociodemographic, clinical and genetic factors of selective serotonin reuptake inhibitor (SSRI) response in the Mental Health Questionnaire (MHQ2) of the UK Biobank (UKB).
+This branch contains the code related to the derivation and association testing of sociodemographic, clinical and genetic factors of selective serotonin reuptake inhibitor (SSRI) response in the Mental Health Questionnaire (MHQ2) of the UK Biobank (UKB).

 ## Sociodemographic variables:
 Variables include age, sex, ethnicity, educational attainment, household income, and neighborhood deprivation.
 Variables collected at baseline UKB assessment.